30 Days by the Sea and Beyond

 I agree to:

-I understand that feedback is part of the completion process, not a measure of my value.
+I understand that feedback is part of the completion process, separate from any measure of my value.

 ARTICLE IV: BOUNDARIES AND ENERGY